 His rock bottom moment came when his little sister caught him and his dad getting high together.
 She walked in on them, left the room and went in her’s to slit her wrists.
 Sam tried sitting down with her afterward, but she wouldn’t have anything to do with him.
 Unfortunately, this didn’t immediately stop Sam from using.

 Sam and his dad sustained their drug habit by pawning.
 They had up to three thousand worth of items in the pawn shop at one time.
 However, there was always a hole in Sam.
 He quit heroin, but he still felt sad and was using other drugs.
 One day, he was sitting with his dad and they were about to get high, but his dad stopped him.
 His dad asked for him to go to rehab five months after his 18th birthday.

 Harvesting Healing in Recovery

-Sam agreed and went to a place in Scottsdale, but he didn’t like the place.
-He called his dad and got picked up.
+Sam agreed and went to a drug rehab in Scottsdale, Az, but he ended up calling his dad to get picked up.
 Sam proceeded to get high after coming home, but his dad wasn’t having it.
 He made Sam seek out another rehab facility.
-Before going to intake, he ate eight valiums, smoked meth and weed.
+Before going to intake, he ate eight valiums, smoked meth, and weed.
 He didn’t remember anything until the seventh day of intake.
 On day ten he had a terrible mental obsession.